 Not every telecommuter is an introvert who dreads small talk on the elevator ride to the office.
 One of the most glaring issues with remote work is the lack of human connection.
 However, video conferencing equipment is a solid solution to this problem, with crystal-clear imaging and AI functions that simulate an in-room experience for remote meeting participants.

 In addition to the lack of basic human connection, keeping employees spread out around the world on the same page can be a real challenge for companies that utilize telecommuting.
 However, AVer can help your organization quickly crash through those and more roadblocks to remote working.

 If your organization uses Zoom for video conferencing, the EP65 all-in-one touchscreen with integrated Zoom Rooms software is everything you need.
 It’s designed for distance collaboration, featuring 4K imaging and a high-quality audio experience that brings remote workers into the room.
 A shared digital whiteboard and wireless screen sharing capability allow virtual participants to contribute as if they were present in-person.
 Also, the VB342+ Video Soundbar is perfect for huddle rooms, with SmartFrame and SmartSpeaker auto framing and voice tracking functions that create a feeling of closeness for remote collaborators.

+These statistics and many, many more clearly indicate that if your organization hasn’t yet encountered the idea of remote work, it soon will.
 Whether you want to keep tabs on a network of telecommuters or reach out to overseas business partners, AVer has every solution you need.
 Click below to learn more.